The following pdf files contain a description and an inventory of the collection.

 The collection originally consisted of Jewish ceremonial objects as well as archives and manuscripts.
 The former have been deposited at the Skirball Museum in Los Angelels.
 The manuscripts and archives are grouped into four series, the first three are by the communities which generated the records: Prissia (1689-1924), Mecklenburg (1739-1882), and Germany-Other (1571-1963).
 The documents include those of a private, religious, business, communal and governmental nature.
 The fourth group is the Lindenberg correspondence which comprises correspondence with Paul Lindenberg.

 Laudadio Sacerdote (Ishmael Cohen)

-The collection of this Rabbi of Modena, Italy, scholar and halakhic authority consists of correspondence addressed to him together with drafted responses, sermons notebooks 1749-1804 and undated response.
+The collection of this Rabbi of Modena, Italy, scholar and halakhic authority consists of correspondence addressed to him together with drafted responces, sermons notebooks 1749-1804 and undated responsa.

 Isaac Samuel Reggio Collection 1784-1855

-Incoming and outgoing correspondence and drafts and notes of scholarly works and lectures of Rabbi Reggio of Gorizia, Italy, scholar, mathmetician, founder of the Rabbinical Seminary of Padua.
+Incoming and outgoing correspondence and drafts and notes of scholarly works and lectures of Rabbi Reggio of Gorizia, Italy, scholar, mathematician, founder of the Rabbinical Seminary of Padua.

 Sephardic Jews of France

 Documents of the consistories and benevolent societies of the Sephardic Jewish communities of Bordeaux, St. Esprit-Bayonne, Paris and other smaller communities within these consistorial districts as well as French civil and religious authorities at various levels.
 These include official correspondence, decrees, rulings subscription lists, census and tax rolls, petitions, cash books, financial reports, ledgers, contracts, election reports, death and burial statistics, birth statistics, wills, etc.